Linear Regression is a process by which the formula of a line of "best fit" is found for a set of data. Consider the data set shown below:

 Before finding the linear regression, first set an appropriate viewing rectangle.
 For this example use the Viewing Rectangle [-1, 6,1] by [0, 15, 1] so that all the data points will be clearly visible on the screen.
 Then make a scatterplot of the data values.
 The Viewing Rectangle and scatterplot are shown below:

 To find the Linear Regression, press STAT, then RIGHT ARROW to CALC.
 Select 4:LinReg(ax+b).
-After LinReg(ax+b) appears alone on the screen, press ENTER.
+After LinReg(ax+b) appears on the screen, make sure L1 is listed for Xlist, and L2 is listed for Ylist.
+Arrow down to highlight Calculate, then press ENTER.
 Then the result will appear on the screen.

 To visually inspect the results, enter the equation in while leaving PLOT1 on.
 Then press GRAPH to see how well the line fits the data points.

 NOTE: The regression results may be copied directly into for graphing using the following procedure: